eduardoeof/Gollum/README.md

 ```swift
 try Gollum.instance.registerVersions([MyABTest.A, MyABTest.B])
 ```
-Check which version was selected:
+After registration, you can check which version was selected:
 ```swift
 if Gollum.instance.isVersionSelected(MyAdorableABTest.A) {
     view.backgroundColor = UIColor.redColor()